WillOram/cyber-incident-management/README.md

 2. Limit the attacker's ability to regain access to the environment

 3. Limit the ability of the attacker to operate within the environment and achieve their objectives

+## Communicating on data breaches

+Key messages to deliver:

+* Care and concern (about those affected)

+* Control (of the situation)

+* Commitment (to resolving the problem)

+Key questions to answer:

+1. What happened?

+2. What will the impact be on customers?

+3. How do you feel about it?

+4. What are you doing about it?

+5. When are you going to provide your next update?

+(6. What actions can customers take to reduce the risk of adverse impact)